 Gyamfi said that both the date and time were available on B-line.

 Gryamfi added that he was planning to postpone hanging flyers until Friday when he could print a new batch without the name of a student who withdrew his candidacy.
-However, after receiving an email from Pipe Dream on Thursday, he decided to use the fliers despite the fact that they included the student’s name.
+However, after receiving an email from Pipe Dream on Thursday, he decided to use the original fliers despite their inclusion of the student’s name.

 Although Gyamfi expects his oversight will have little effect on the outcome of the election, Derrick Conyers, a transfer student running for vice president for academic affairs, said it will hurt candidates who are newer to the University.

-Conyers said that a BU senior would likely be more familiar with the student body than a sophomore, so the senior would not rely as heavily on his or her name being published.
+Conyers, a junior, said an older, non-transfer student would likely know more of the student body a younger competitor, and thus would not rely as heavily on his or her name being published.

-“Way more people know that senior, compared to that sophomore, for instance,” said Conyers, a junior double-majoring in political science and philosophy, politics and law.
+“Way more people know that senior, compared to that sophomore, for instance,” said Conyers, who is double-majoring in political science and philosophy, politics and law.

 But Samson Widerman, a candidate for executive vice president, disagreed.